-Located in Zacualpan de Amilpas, Morelos, Mexico, Instituto Tropical México is a trans disciplinary artistic initiative at the convergence between art, feeding systems, science and indigenous knowledge.
+Located in Zacualpan de Amilpas, Morelos, Instituto Tropical México is a trans disciplinary artistic initiative at the convergence between art, feeding systems, science and indigenous knowledge.

 Like the magmatic force of the Popocatepetl, the volcano that looms over Zacualpan de Amilpas, diverse practices and worldviews converge, flow, and erupt—giving rise to new forms of expression, resistance, and possibility.